open-feature/swift-sdk/README.md

 ### Develop a provider

 To develop a provider, you need to create a new project and include the OpenFeature SDK as a dependency.
-You’ll then need to write the provider by implementing the `FeatureProvider` interface exported by the OpenFeature SDK.
+You'll then need to write the provider by implementing the `FeatureProvider` interface exported by the OpenFeature SDK.

 ```swift
 import OpenFeature